Generated 2026-06-24, viewed through the bent lens of Build to Think.

 Audit Meta — the audit, audited

-PARALLEL AGENTS 4 the delta livedin three repos DAYS SINCE LAST AUDIT 9 the heartbeatreturned PERMISSION PROMPTS 0 by policy — seesettings.local.json COMMITS INSPECTED 1,084 across 20 repos,3 locations
+REPOS THAT MOVED 1 one repo, onecommit, seven days DAYS SINCE LAST AUDIT 7 a quietweek PERMISSION PROMPTS 0 by policy — seesettings.local.json COMMITS INSPECTED 1,073 across 20 repos,3 locations

 Metric Value

-Repositories crawled 20 (across ~/CodeProj, ~/ummerr.github.io, /tmp/archetypes-audit) — one new since last round (flowtcg)
+Repositories crawled 20 (across ~/CodeProj, ~/ummerr.github.io, /tmp/archetypes-audit) — no new repos this round

 Shipped to production 11